sara-nl/spicercourse/extras/README.md

 2. Using Jupyter notebooks (ND)

-3. Infinite partition for long running jobs (ND)
+3. Infinite partition for long running jobs (RO)

 4. Softdrive for software distribution (ND - if possible)